 Councilmember Nirenberg asked of Community Outreach efforts utilized to inform the Public of the amenities offered in each of the Parks, especially Friedrich Wilderness Preserve.
 Ms. Martin highlighted the partnership with Friends of Friedrich and noted that said organization set-up informational tables each weekend with brochures detailing Park amenities.
-Mr. Urrutia stated that the Department's Strategic Plan aligned with requests made by Park Patrons.
+Mr. Urrutia added that the Department's Strategic Plan aligned with requests made by Park Patrons.
 Councilmember Nirenberg asked of the Land Management Strategy for Preserves and Natural Areas.
 It was reported that the Department did have different Land Management Styles for Parks and Natural Areas.

 Councilmember Nirenberg asked of Plans to make Parks more accessible to Residents.
 Ms. Martin reported that the Department was reviewing accessibility due to the acquisition of land for linear creekways.
-She noted that San Antonio was recognized for having large Regional Parks but did not have many Neighborhood Plans.
 It was reported that the Plan was to connect the Community via connectors and trails to Parks so that individuals could bike rather than drive to the Park.

 Councilmember Nirenberg asked for a status of the Park's Strategic Plan.
-It was stated that the Department was still gathering data for said.
+It was stated that the Department was still gathering data.
 Once reviewed, Staff could incorporate identified recommendations into the Comprehensive Plan and then subsequently into the Park's Strategic Plan.
 Councilmember Nirenberg spoke on the importance of Partnerships in leveraging resources, especially for the development of Sparks Parks.
 Ms. Martin highlighted difficulties in partnering with Schools to include funding differences.
 She noted that the Department tried to implement Sparks Parks in underserved Areas of the City.